GoogleCloudPlatform/alloydb-java-connector/README.md

 This project aims for a minimum monthly release cadence.
 If no new features or fixes have been added, a new PATCH version with the latest dependencies is released.

+## Notice

+Java is a registered trademark of Oracle and/or its affiliates.